thekhyatigandhi/react-portfolio/README.md

 ## Description

-The web developer's single-page portfolio presents a header with navigation for sections like About Me, Portfolio, Contact, and Resume.
-Visitors can view the developer's short bio, explore six applications with links to deployments and GitHub repositories, and find a contact form.
-The footer includes links to the developer's profiles on GitHub, LinkedIn, and another platform, providing easy connections.
+This react single-page portfolio presents a header with navigation for sections like About Me, Portfolio, Contact, and Resume.
+Visitors can view the short bio, explore six applications with links to deployments and GitHub repositories, and find a contact form.
+The footer includes links to the profiles on GitHub, LinkedIn, and another platform, providing easy connections.
 The design ensures a seamless experience without page reloading when clicking on navigation titles.

 - [Application](#Application)
 - [Technologies Used](#TechnologiesUsed)